athos/pogonos/README.md

 ## Features

 - Completely compliant to the [Mustache spec](https://github.com/mustache/spec), including lambdas
-- Fast, but clean implementation
+- Fast but clean implementation
 - User-friendly error messages for parsing errors
-- Supports all of Clojure, ClojureScript and self-hosted ClojureScript
+- Supports Clojure, ClojureScript and self-hosted ClojureScript

 ## Project status

 Pogonos is still in beta.
-The public API provided in the `pogonos.core` namespace is almost fixed while any other interfaces, including various extension points (such as readers, outputs, AST nodes), are all subject to change.
+The public API provided in the `pogonos.core` namespace is almost fixed while other interfaces, including various extension points (such as readers, outputs, AST nodes), are subject to change.

 ## Table of Contents